belladesign/alx-low_level_programming/README.md

-This is a description of this repository
+This is a description of this repository.